Sun Bronzed Greek Gods

 Sun Bronzed Greek Gods is the debut EP by American indie pop band Dom, released in 2010 on Burning Mill Records.

 On April 5, 2010, the album was re-released.
-On February 11, 2011, it was re-released again with a new cover, remastered audio and an iTunes bonus track, "Beth."
-The track "Living In America" was featured in the video game Grand Theft Auto V on an in-game radio station.
+On February 11, 2011, it was re-released again with a new cover, remastered audio and an iTunes bonus track, "Beth".
+The track "Living In America" was featured in the video game Grand Theft Auto V for its PlayStation 4 and Xbox One re-release on the in-game radio station Radio Mirror Park.